User Session Recording Technology for Security and Compliance Training Course

 Participants attending this course will

-- Master the use of various security features within the Java development environment
+- Master the use of various security features within the .NET development environment

-- Recognize common coding mistakes and learn strategies to avoid them
+- Identify typical coding mistakes and learn how to prevent them

-- Stay informed about recent vulnerabilities in the Java framework
+- Stay informed about recent vulnerabilities in .NET and ASP.NET

 - Access sources and further reading materials on secure coding practices